PRAYER

 that way you don't have to remember or forget to pray ...

-Besides isn’t it just as prayerful to sit in a sunroom overlooking a pasture,
+Besides isn’t it just as prayerful to sit overlooking a pasture,

 sipping morning coffee,